gabriel-kwesie/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Assign Jane to sys admin with supreme admin, add her to the online banking team, and assign John to support with view only
+Assign the first agent to the SysAdmin with supreme admin, add them to the online banking team, and assign the second agent to support with view only
 </p>
 <br />